FAQs

 There appears to be a lot of risk attached to this project – was it mistake taking it on?

 This is a long term investment in the city and as a local authority we have the advantage that our development plans are driven by achieving long term benefits for residents, businesses and visitors.
-No other developer is in a position to deliver Northgate.
+No other developer was in a position to deliver Northgate.